 The diversity of neighborhoods stems from a wide-range in income and cultural traditions.
 Toronto’s known worldwide for its multiculturalism!
 So how can you make sure that you can become the best of the best in such a dynamic city?

 Besides honing in on your craft through interior decorating courses, you need to be diligent in your research.
 Don’t waste time advertising to a demographic or a location where they won’t respond to you!
 So where should you focus your attention?
 Here is an in-exhaustive list of some popular neighborhoods in the six that might need your services… keep reading!

 The average person who lives in the core is in their mid-30s.
-This highly educated and young population loves functionality, convenience, and has a hip, urban style.
-The highest median incomes are found in the center of Toronto.
+This highly educated and young population loves functionality and convenience.
+The highest earners usually reside in the center of Toronto.
 Such a densely populated core means an upswing in high-rise condos (near King Street or at Harbour Front).

 There is a higher percentage of 45-54 year olds in this area.
-You can expect plenty of single-person households or couples without children residing in this historic area.
-Cabbagetown has a high concentration of homeless shelters to the west and south of its boundaries.
+You can expect plenty of single-person households or couples without children residing in this historic district.
+Cabbagetown has a high concentration of homeless shelters to the west- and south-ends of its boundaries.
 But affluent property owners and those from the nearby gay village also share the neighborhood.
 As such, the average household income is $151,990.

 One of the most expensive areas to live in in all of Canada.
 This area is where you can expect “old money” families to reside.
 25% of the population are over 65 years old, compared to the city rate of 16%.
 Over 30% of residents in Rosedale make over $200,000.
 One census tract within the area has an average income of $419,676!
 If you’re setting your sights on decorating mansions, look no further.
 This is the area for you!